seoeongeueun/cheeseme/README.md

 [7.
 Stickers](#7-stickers)
 [8.
 Settings](#8-settings)

 ### 1. Calendar
 ![Calendar](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/calendar.png)<br>
 This is the Calendar widget that will be used to change dates to display.<br>
 Today's date is colored yellow, and the currently selected (displayed) date is framed red.<br>
 When the displayed date and today's date are the same, then you will only see the red frame.<br>
-All widgets can set to be hidden, but it is recommended to leave the Calendar visible to navigate pages easily.<br>
+All widgets can set to be hidden, but it is recommended to leave the Calendar visible to navigate pages easily.<br><br>
-[React-Calendar](https://github.com/wojtekmaj/react-calendar) library was used for the base.<br>

 ### 2. D-day Counter
 ![D-day](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/ddaydone.png)<br>
 This is a D-day Counter that shows the number of days left until the set d-day.
 Click on the down arrow to set the date.<br>

 ![D-day Edit](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/ddaypick.png)<br>
-Pick the date from the date-picker to set your d-day.<br>
+Pick the date to set your d-day.<br>
-[React-Date-Picker](https://github.com/wojtekmaj/react-date-picker) library was used. <br>

 ![D-day Title](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/ddaytitle.png)<br>
 Give it a title and click on the check button to save.<br><br>